 Seattle Pacific University students, faculty, and alumni are “engaging the culture and changing the world.”
-They’re building clean water filters for families in Guatemala, developing computer languages for the Internet, practicing law in the inner city, and creating nutrition programs for senior citizens.
+They’re building clean water filters for families in Guatemala, developing computer languages, pursuing legal careers to advocate for social justice, and creating nutrition programs for senior citizens.
 They’re bringing knowledge, skill, faith, and hope to communities across the globe.

 Scholarship with a difference

-Because SPU is a teaching university, students learn from experienced professors, not teaching assistants, and even work alongside professors to publish original research.
+Students learn from experienced professors who know them by name in classes that average just 23 students.
+They even work alongside professors to publish original research.
 Our $28 million science facility, Eaton Hall, and a $5.4 million renovation of Otto Miller Hall have enhanced student learning in all of the sciences.